Would you like to know in advance whether your surgeon was truly competent to perform your upcoming surgery?

-Since publication of the Scorecard, reaction has been intense.
+Since the publication of the Scorecard, the reaction has been intense.
 This excerpt from an article on ProPublica’s website captures the response poignantly …

 “…Perhaps the most striking response, though, came from one of our readers, the husband of a nursing supervisor at a medical/surgical unit in a respected Southwestern hospital.

 When my mother required gallbladder surgery, my wife specifically ensured that a certain surgeon wasn’t on call for the procedure,” he wrote.
 “While I was at the hospital visiting my wife, I mentioned casually to two of her coworkers (separately) that my mother was upstairs awaiting surgery.
 Both nurses asked cautiously who was on call and when they found out it was Dr. [redacted] … they breathed a sigh of relief.”

 That doctor that hospital insiders protected their loved ones from?
 The nurses called him “Dr. Abscess.”

 To learn more about the Surgeon’s Scorecard, visit https://projects.propublica.org/surgeons/